ne0rad/mini_message_board/README.md

 Mini message board project for The Odin Project

-Main focus is to learn nodeJS express + mongoDB
+Main focus is to learn nodeJS express